ben-southpaw/javascript-racer/ee/josh-jacobsen/2-reflection.md

 2) What could I have done to improve?

 a) I could have been more involved with the Slack room this week.
-I tend to sometimes get drawn in to what I'm doing, and I should remember that there is a full cohort out there to interact with and communicate with
+I tend to sometimes get drawn in to what I'm doing, and I should remember that there is a full cohort out there to interact and communicate with